But no matter how hard you try, the conversions aren’t coming.

 Why wouldn’t they want to continue purchasing from your brand if you’re going above and beyond to send more free, relevant content in their direction once they’re on-board?

-How to create customer profiles
+How to create a customer profile

 You’ll need to make a customer profile as soon as possible to experience those benefits.